Rohit-wagh/kubezap/README.md

 ```

 Options:
-- `--kubeconfig KUBECONFIG`: Path to the kubeconfig file
+- `--kubeconfig PATH`: Path to the kubeconfig file
-- `--download-location DOWNLOAD_LOCATION`: Path to the download location for new configs
+- `--download-location PATH`: Path to the download location for new configs
-- `--conf-name CONF_NAME`: Pattern for config file names (default: config*.yaml)
+- `--conf-name PATTERN`: Pattern for config file names (default: config*.yaml)
-- `-n NUMBER_OF_CONFIGS, --number-of-configs NUMBER_OF_CONFIGS`: Number of config files to process (default: 1)
+- `-n, --number-of-configs NUMBER`: Number of config files to process (default: 1)
 - `-vv`: Enable verbose output
+- `-v, --version`: Show the version number and exit
-- `--backup BACKUP`: Number of backup files to keep (default: 5)
+- `--backup NUMBER`: Number of backup files to keep (default: 5)
-- `-v, --version`: Show program's version number and exit
-- `-h, --help`: Show this help message and exit
+- `-d, --diff`: Show diff of changes

 ## Environment Variables

 - `KUBECONFIG_LOCATION`: Override the default kubeconfig location
 - `DEFAULT_DOWNLOAD_LOCATION`: Set the default download location for new kubeconfig files

-Note: Information about these environment variables is also available in the command-line help (use `kubezap --help` to view).
-The help output displays these variables with the same formatting as the command-line options for improved readability.

 ## Examples